-Ini Archibong was born and raised in Pasadena, California, where he graduated from the Art Center College of Design.
-After a period living and working in Singapore and traveling widely, he moved to Switzerland, where he is currently based, to pursue further studies in luxury design and craftsmanship and received a master's degree from École cantonale d'art de Lausanne (ECAL).
-He has designed furniture for such luxury brands as Hermès, de Sede, Bernhardt Design, Ruinart, Christofle and Vacheron Constantin.
-He is currently collaborating with the Friedman Benda Gallery in New York and Sé Collections in London, with whom he released the second installment of the Below the Heavens during this year's Salone del Mobile in Milan.
+Ini Archibong is an award-winning designer who was born and raised in Pasadena, California, where he graduated from the Art Center College of Design.
+After a period working for Eight Inc. in Singapore and traveling widely, he moved to Switzerland, where he is currently based, to pursue further studies in luxury design and craftsmanship and received a master's degree from the École cantonale d'art de Lausanne (ECAL), where he worked with Vacheron Constantin.
+He has designed for brands such as Hermès, Bernhardt Design, and Se Collections, and his work has been shown at the Victoria and Albert Museum, World Expo 2015 in Milan, Museo Bagatti Valsecchi in Milan, Salon NY, The Mass in Tokyo, and other showrooms and galleries around the world.
+He is currently represented by Gallery Friedman Benda, and is collaborating on a project with Knoll.